SPCA Pet Insurance Canada 2025: Full Review, Pros & Cons

 Details

-No dedicated 24/7 emergency vet line or teleconsultation service is available to policyholders.
+No 24/7 emergency veterinary line or teleconsultation service communicated.

 Vet/clinic partner network